 Location Tips: Ideal for hanging baskets, containers or shaded garden beds.

-Trumpet Vine is a climber with bright, trumpet-shaped flowers that hummingbirds adore.
-Be cautious though as it can become invasive.
+Trumpet Vine is a climber that has bright, trumpet shaped flowers that hummingbirds adore.
+Be careful though as it can become invasive and take over.

 Growing Conditions: Full sun and well drained soil.